 The SimpleNetworkServerSample program starts the Derby Network Server, as well as the embedded driver, and waits for clients to connect.

 The program performs the following tasks.

-- Starts the Derby Network Server by using a property and also loads the embedded driver - Determines if the Network Server is running - Creates the NSSimpleDB database if it is not already created - Obtains an embedded database connection - Tests the database connection by executing a sample query - Allows client connections to connect to the server until you decide to stop the server and exit the program - Closes the connection - Shuts down the Network Server before exiting the program
+- Starts the Derby Network Server by using a property and also loads the embedded driver - 2.
+Determines if the Network Server is running - 3.
+Creates the NSSimpleDB database if it is not already created - 4.
+Obtains an embedded database connection - 5.
+Tests the database connection by executing a sample query - Allows client connections to connect to the server until you decide to stop the server and exit the program - 7.
+Closes the connection - 8.
+Shuts down the Network Server before exiting the program

-To run the sample program, install the following files in the
+To run the sample program, you need the following files in the %DERBY HOME%\demo\nserverdemo\ directory:

-%DERBY_HOME%\demo\nserverdemo\ directory: